Car Trouble? Here’s How to Decide if You Should Repair or Replace Your Car

 Here’s how to make the call.

-Car Prices and Maintenance and Repair Costs
+Car Prices and Insurance Costs

-How to Decide Whether to Repair or Replace Your Car
+How to Decide Whether To Repair or Replace Your Car

 Figuring out if it is time to head to the repair shop or auto dealer depends on several things.
 We will look at each one a little more in depth.

-What to Consider When You’re Considering Whether to Repair or Replace Your Car
+What To Consider When You’re Considering Whether To Repair or Replace Your Car

 Here’s what to consider when deciding whether to repair or replace your car:

-• Money still owed on the vehicle vs. a free and clear title
+- Money still owed on the vehicle vs. a free and clear title

-• Vehicle value vs. estimated costs of repair
+- Vehicle value vs. estimated costs of repair

-• Major repairs already done vs. looming repairs
+- Major repairs already done vs. looming repairs

-• Your current financial status
+- Your current financial status

-• How much life the vehicle has left
+- How much life the vehicle has left

 Assess Your Car’s Value